 If we love what the Lord commands, we love the one commanding, and we love the one the lord would have us love in terms of a neighbor.
 There is a real mystery here.
-Love in response to a command is not actually love, it as if keeping the command is to break it.
-Love that is love in response to a commandment is not really love - but at the same time, God commands us to love.
+Love in response to a command is not actually love.
+Please don't try this, but imagine giving your beloved a bouquet of flowers and, when she thanks you, muttering something about obedience to a commandment.
+That will not end well.
+When love is commanded, keeping the command is to break it.
+Love that loves in response to a commandment is not really love - but at the same time, God commands us to love.
 There is something odd and mysterious in all this.
 God is love, even the command which he gives is a creative word from him.
 He creates the relationship which loves.
 Love perhaps needs a little definition.
 Love in the biblical context is an action, not just a feeling.
 It is an action taken in word and deed.
 Often our heart will follow our hands in this.
 If we treat the neighbor with loving deeds and kind words, we will soon find that our heart will have the kind and loving feelings.
 Conversely the evil and the hateful deed will often lead our hearts to hateful and evil thoughts.
+It might be helpful to think of loving as the deed which leads to the emotion.
+Now, commanding to love might make more sense.
+If I love the homeless man by acknowledging him, giving him the clothing, shelter, food, etc. which he needs.
+I will no longer be able to have a hateful emotion for him.